 - The carburettor governs the engine speed via the throttle.
-Air/ fuel are mixed in the carburettor.
+Air/fuel are mixed in the carburettor.
 The air/fuel mixture is adjustable.
-To take advantage of the saw's maximum output the setting must be correct. - Adjusting the carburettor means the engine is adapted to local operating conditions, e.g. climate, altitude, petrol and the type of 2-stroke oil used. - The carburettor has three adjustment possibilities: L = Low speed jet.
+To take advantage of the saw's maximum output the setting must be correct. - The satisfactory operation of a catalytic converter depends, among other factors, on the correct adjustment of the carburettor.
+Follow carefully the instructions below, using a tachometer to check engine speed. - Adjusting the carburettor means the engine is adapted to local operating conditions, e.g. climate, altitude, petrol and the type of 2-stroke oil used. - The carburettor has three adjustment possibilities: L = Low speed jet.
 H = High speed jet.
 T = Adjustment screw for idling.